Frequently Asked Questions - Bronze

 Do you offer plated bronze?

-We offer our Thai cast bronze styles in three finishes: natural bronze, silver plated bronze and gold plated bronze.
-At this time, the handmade Bali styles are only available in natural bronze.
+We offer our bronze styles in two finishes: natural bronze and gold plated bronze.

 Natural Bronze